ibmshaikh/wisestep/Devops/readme.md

 You can find Dockerfile of Backend and Frontend in their respective folder if you want.

-Just copy docker-compose.yaml in your computer, and open the file and replace SMTP values with your value. and run below command
+Just copy docker-compose.yaml in your computer, and open the file and replace SMTP values with your value that's it no other configuration are needed. and run below command inside docker-compose.yaml file folder.

 `docker-compose up`